Home Appraisal During Mortgage Process Guidelines

-This BLOG On Home Appraisal During Mortgage Process Was UPDATED On July 18, 2017
+This BLOG On Home Appraisal During Mortgage Process Guidelines Was UPDATED On December 13th, 2018

 A home appraisal is required for both a purchase mortgage loan as well as a refinance mortgage loan.

-- The most common appraisal that is used by mortgage lenders is the comparable approach appraisal.
+- The most common appraisal that is used by lenders is the comparable approach appraisal

 When Is A Home Appraisal Ordered During Mortgage Process?